KishoreKaushal/eXpOS/README.md

 * Write a user program in assembly language and load it into the disk as the INIT program using XFS-Interface.
 * Write the OS startup code such that it loads the INIT program into the memory and initiate its execution at the time of system startup.

+> In OS jargon, a user program in execution is called a process.